DawoodBhatti/boidnado/README.md

-# boidnado
-experiments with 3D boids, compute shaders and marching cubes (coming soon)
+# boidnado: experiments with 3D boids using compute shaders

 **pipeline plans:** optimise GPU pipeline and compute shader to handle higher numbers on screen.
 Can we hit 100k boids with 60fps? might need to learn some C++...